Jump to accessibility statement Skip to content

 • 78% of UK graduates say the support they received at university helped them gain employment.

-If you’re interested in learning more about navigating the cost while at university, we have a cost of living hub which covers accommodation, travel, food and more in Sunderland.
+If you’re interested in learning more about navigating the cost while at university, we have a cost of living hub which covers accommodation, travel, food, and more in Sunderland.

-Curtis Noon, BSc (Hons) Biopharmaceutical Science student.
+BSc (Hons) Biopharmaceutical Science student

 What can I do with a university degree?

-Beyond specific careers, university provides a chance for you to build transferable skills like critical thinking, problem-solving, and communication, which are qualities valued across industries.
+Beyond specific careers, university provides a chance for you to build transferable skills like critical thinking, problem-solving, and communication, which are qualities valued across all industries.

 The university experience also enables professional development.
 Networking opportunities, placement years, and career-related events allow you to connect with industry professionals, gain hands-on experience, and solidify your career path.